 Professor Martha R.J.
 Clokie's research focuses on the identification and development of bacteriophages that kill pathogens in an effort to develop new antimicrobials.
 "We could also exploit our knowledge of phages to engineer them to generate novel and inexpensive antibodies to target COVID-19.
 This clearly written article covers both aspects of phage biology and outlines how we might use these friendly viruses for good purpose."

-Dr. Wojewodzic is calling for to test these two approaches."This pandemic has shown us the power viruses have to cause harm.
+Dr. Wojewodzic is calling for clinical trials to test these two approaches."This pandemic has shown us the power viruses have to cause harm.
 However, by using beneficial viruses as an indirect weapon against the SARS-CoV-2 virus and other pathogens, we can harness that power for a positive purpose and use it to save lives.
 The beauty of nature is that while it can kill us, it can also come to our rescue." adds Dr. Wojewodzic.

 "It's clear that no single intervention will eliminate COVID-19.
 In order to make progress we need to approach the problem from as many different angles and disciplines as possible," concludes Dr. Wojewodzic.